piermafrost/GEOCLIM5_sulf/README.md

 2. missing values on continental pixels (continental pixels are defined by the "land area" input variable)
 3. invalid value for runoff (negative) and slope (negative or null)
 4. sum of all lithology classes differs from 1
-5. units not recognised in netCDF inputs
+5. units not recognized in netCDF inputs

 By default, the executable interactively asks the user what to do when an error is encountered.
 This can be problematic when run as a batch process on a cluster (with no interactive interface).
 It is possible to pass 5 arguments to the executable, as follows: